 Council representatives include our urban designer, our head gardener, and our town centres project team.

 HOW MUCH MONEY'S AVAILABLE?

 For the upcoming stage of work, there's $1million available for improvements.

-What this means for the Mahara Place is that originally, as part of the 2015 Long term plan, we had approximately $1.5 million allocated for the Mahara Place improvements.
-As part of the 2018 Long term plan process, we deferred $500,000 of this money to years 9 and 10 (FY’s 26/27 and 27/28) to align with other Waikanae town centre projects happening down the track.
+What this means for the Mahara Place is that originally, as part of the 2015 Long term plan, we had $1.5 million allocated for the Mahara Place improvements.
+As part of the 2018 Long term plan process, we deferred $500,000 of this money to financial years 26/27 and 27/28 to align with other town centre projects happening down the track.

 To stay up-to-date with what’s happening in your town centre, follow our Facebook page, sign up to our weekly e-newsletter Everything Kāpiti and save this page to your favourites.

 WHAT OTHER PROJECTS ARE HAPPENING IN THE TOWN CENTRE?